AshrafHanyy/AshrafHanyy.github.io/content/blog/Teaching a Blind Student/index.md

 ---
 title: 'The Blind Student Who Asked Me to Teach Him Image Processing'
 date: 2026-07-02
-summary: 'A master's student who had never seen an image in his life needed someone to teach him a course on image processing.
-What followed was one of the strangest and most humbling teaching experiences I have ever had.'
+summary: "A master's student who lost his sight at 28 — at the peak of his career — needed someone to teach him image processing.
+What followed was one of the strangest and most humbling teaching experiences I have ever had."
 authors:
   - admin
-tags:
 show_related: true
 featured: true
 ---